Um, We're Pretty Sure Calvin Harris Is Trolling Taylor Swift In His New Video

 And here, coincidentally Harris and co are taking a casual walk in the sand as well...

-You may also recall this couple-y shot of Swift and friends lounging in rocking chairs on the 4th of July:
+You may also recall this couple-y shot of Swift and friends lounging in rocking chairs on July 4th:

 Notice any similarities here?